-If you plan to charge medical expenses to a credit card, there are some steps you can take to reduce your exposure to the downsides of this strategy.
-Here are some tips you should consider.
+If you plan to charge medical expenses to a credit card, there are some steps you can take to minimize the downsides:

 Figure out how much debt you have to pay off

 First, you should spend some time figuring out how much you’ll owe in medical bills when all is said and done.
-If your medical debt isn’t too substantial, it’s possible a card that offers rewards and a limited time zero percent APR offer on purchases is your best bet.
+If your medical debt is manageable, a card that offers rewards and a limited-time 0 percent APR offer may be a good option.

-If you need to charge a lot and you need as much time as possible to pay it off, on the other hand, you should compare zero percent APR credit cards with longer offers as well as personal loans and medical loans.
+If it’s a hefty sum that you’ll need as much time as possible to pay off, consider 0 percent introductory APR credit cards with longer offers, in addition to personal loans and medical loans.

 Decide if you want to earn rewards